 Copyright © Nucleus Medical Media, Inc.

 Bunions are more common in women than in men.
 Other factors that may increase your chance of getting a bunion include:

 You should seek medical attention if you have diabetes and you are having problems with your feet.

 The doctor will examine your foot and ask about your symptoms and medical history.
 A foot exam will be done.
-An x-ray of your foot will be used to diagnose a bunion.
-It will also show the amount of damage.
+An x-ray of your foot will be used to diagnose the bunion.
+It will also show the severity and amount of damage.

 The goals of treatment are to relieve pressure on the bunion and stop progression of the deformity.